cmadland/teaching/pages/02.edci335/01.home/01.welcome/item.md

 #### [CourseSpaces (Moodle)](https://coursespaces.uvic.ca/course/view.php?id=61414&section=0)

 You can also find some key things in CourseSpaces such as the course syllabus and some assignment dropboxes.
-The dropboxes will allow you to ensure that you have submitted the correct link or file for each of your assignments in the course, and it will also give me a tool to ensure that I can communicate assessment and feedback to you in a confidential forum.
+The dropboxes will allow you to ensure that you have submitted the correct link or file for each of your assignments in the course, and it will also give me a tool to ensure that I can communicate assessment and feedback to you in a confidential manner.

 I have posted my contact info in CourseSpaces.

 !!
 You will not find any course updates in CourseSpaces.
+Make sure you check here!

 ### Things to do this week!

 As you know, this is a short course, so we need to dive into things relatively quickly.
-[Check the Schedule page for a checklist of tasks for you this week.](https://edtechuvic.ca/edci335/schedule)

 [Click here to get started with Week 1!](https://edtechuvic.ca/home/week-1)